faace/aFrameByCode/README.md

 AFRAME.loadScene('scene1'); // load the scene
 ```

-There are two way to define the default scene.
+There are two ways to define the default scene.
 - set default scene by code: `AFRAME.loadScene('scene1');`
 - set default scene as a attribute in body tag: `<body scene="scene1">...</body>`